Categorical and Primary Care Programs

 Two GPC positions are offered each year through the National Residency Matching Program.
 Applicants interested in the GPC track should indicate this preference on their ERAS application file.
-Qualified applicants will be invited for a two-day interview, which will include the Primary Care Interview Day.

 - Clinical training in internal medicine and primary care, equivalent to MGH Primary Care residents;